gpincheiraa/angular-find-text/readme.md

 `bower install --save angular-find-text`

-Roadmap: testing e2e y unit - coveralls y travis - boton buscar personalizado - css personalizado y estilo del combobox personalizado
+Roadmap: testing e2e y unit - coveralls y travis - custom search button icon - custom css - use jquery is if jquery if used or jqlite has class recooursive if not